-The company’s Accounting Department Organization Chart provides the foundation for coordinating and administrating your accounting management system.
+The company’s Accounting Department Organization Chart provides the foundation for coordinating and administering your accounting management system.
 A description of the roles and responsibilities applicable to the accounting and operations staff are provided.
 Responsibilities specific to certain procedures or tasks are presented in the related procedures.
 What Is an accounting department organization chart?

 The Sample Medium Accounting Department Organization Chart to the right shows the general organization of the company’s accounting department.
 The actual Organization Chart may vary in detail based on the size of the department or organization involved and the type of activity performed.
 Your job descriptions describe accounting department roles and responsibilities.